SiliconLabs/wifi_combo_applications/iot-pa-wifi-at_command_serial_terminal/readme.md

 ## About

-This document provides information about the AT Command Serial Terminal application, a tool that helps in creating an opermode command, decoding an opermode command and to send commands to the evaluation board (EVB) via UART/USB-CDC interface.
+This document provides information about the AT Command Serial Terminal application, a tool that helps in creating an opermode command, decoding an opermode command and to send commands to the evaluation board (EVB) via UART/USB-CDC Serial interface.

 ## Prerequisites